 Sustainable land use and fighting poverty in drought-prone Ethiopia

-The availability and productivity of farm land in Siraro continues to decline as a result of climate change, soil erosion and the destruction of pastures.
-In the longer term, the project seeks to bring about a change to sustainable agriculture.
-Here, Biovision is able to make good use of its many years of experience in ecological farming.
-The project will help to improve the management of resources and the development of sustainable agriculture.
-In addition, it will develop methods that can be applied elsewhere in Siraro.
-Another important aspect of the project is to raise awareness locally of the need to protect the environment.
+The availability and productivity of land for cultivation in Siraro and Arsi Negele continue to decline because of climate change, soil erosion and the destruction of grazing land.
+The longer-term aim of the project is to increase soil fertility by reducing erosion and raising groundwater levels.
+In addition, the project will help the transition to a more sustainable agriculture and here, Biovision can contribute its years of experience in ecological farming.
+The project will seek to improve the management of resources and develop sustainable agriculture.
+By cooperating with national agencies, the knowledge obtained as part of the project will be disseminated more widely and shared with other districts.
+Another important aspect of the project is to raise awareness amongst local people of the need to protect the environment.

-The withdrawal of Biovision and other partners is based on two important factors:
+The withdrawal by Biovision and other partners in due course is based on two important factors:

-2. Government advisory services are trained and strengthened so that they can pass on their knowledge of measures to protect resources, sustainable agriculture, animal husbandry, etc. to other villages in the project area.
+- Government advisory services are trained and strengthened; this allows them to disseminate their knowledge of resource management, sustainable agriculture, animal husbandry, etc. to other villages in the project area.